 A statute of limitations is the time period in which an individual can file a claim in court to obtain compensation for their injuries.
 If the statute of limitations expires and a claim has not been filed, the individual will be barred from filing a claim.
 Maritime law has a three year statute of limitations to file any claims.

 It is important for injured parties to note that with a maritime law claim there may be other rights or claims which can be pursued.
 However, you should be aware that these rights or claims may have a shorter statute of limitations.
 Louisiana in particular has a one‑year statute of limitations on state law claims.
 To the extent that you may have state law claims along with a maritime law claims, a one-year statute of limitations may apply to some of the claims.
 For this reason, it is important to speak with an attorney regarding any individual situation so that you do not miss the time you have to file your claim.

 J. Price McNamara Can Help You With Your Maritime Case

 If you are dealing with a Maritime law issue, you need an experienced attorney who knows how to deal with these types of cases.
 Maritime law can be complicated and most employment companies have teams of lawyers working for them.
 For this reason, you need an attorney with knowledge of Louisiana and Maritime law to help you get you the outcome you deserve for your case.
 J. Price McNamara has been practicing law in Louisiana for many years and has handled many Maritime cases.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your Maritime Law case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your Maritime Law case.
 Call us today to schedule your free case review and get an experienced attorney on your side.